-7 days after the issue of the notice to enable a DNA sampler to take a DNA sample from the person for DNA analysis.

-- (3) The commissioned officer must be- - (a) if the police officer investigating the offence or matter holds rank below the rank of inspector-a police officer of at least the rank of inspector; or - (b) if the police officer investigating the offence or matter holds the rank of inspector or above-a more senior commissioned officer. - (4) The commissioned officer must not approve the issue of the DNA sample notice unless satisfied, having regard to the rights and liberties of the person and the public interest, taking the sample is reasonably necessary in the particular circumstances. - (5) A DNA sample notice- - (a) must state- - (i) it is an offence to fail to comply with the notice; and - (ii) that, before the DNA sample is taken, the person must produce to a police officer satisfactory evidence of his or her identity; and - (b) must be given to the person with the notice to appear or complaint and summons; and - (c) must be signed by the police officer serving the notice. - (6) The police officer giving the notice must warn the person it is an offence to contravene a requirement under subsection (2). - (7) A DNA sampler may take a DNA sample from a person who attends at a police establishment as required under a DNA sample notice.
+(3) The commissioned officer must be-

+- (a) if the police officer investigating the offence or matter holds rank below the rank of inspector-a police officer of at least the rank of inspector; or - (b) if the police officer investigating the offence or matter holds the rank of inspector or above-a more senior commissioned officer.

+(4) The commissioned officer must not approve the issue of the DNA sample notice unless satisfied, having regard to the rights and liberties of the person and the public interest, taking the sample is reasonably necessary in the particular circumstances.

+(5) A DNA sample notice-

+- (a) must state- - (i) it is an offence to fail to comply with the notice; and - (ii) that, before the DNA sample is taken, the person must produce to a police officer satisfactory evidence of his or her identity; and - (b) must be given to the person with the notice to appear or complaint and summons; and - (c) must be signed by the police officer serving the notice.

+(6) The police officer giving the notice must warn the person it is an offence to contravene a requirement under subsection (2).

+(7) A DNA sampler may take a DNA sample from a person who attends at a police establishment as required under a DNA sample notice.

-Taking DNA sample from adult before court
+309 Taking DNA sample from adult before court

-- 309.(1) This section applies if, in a proceeding against an adult charged with an indictable offence, a court is satisfied it is reasonably necessary, having regard to the rights and liberties of the person and the public interest, to take DNA a sample for DNA analysis from the person. - (2) The court may order-
+(1) This section applies if, in a proceeding against an adult charged with an indictable offence, a court is satisfied it is reasonably necessary, having regard to the rights and liberties of the person and the public interest, to take DNA a sample for DNA analysis from the person.

+(2) The court may order-

-- (a) that the person charged be held in police custody for up to 1 hour to enable a DNA sampler to take the sample from the person; or - (b) that the person report to a police officer at a stated police establishment between stated hours within 7 days to enable a DNA sampler to take the DNA sample from the person. - (3) A DNA sampler may take a DNA sample for DNA analysis from a person who is held in custody under subsection (2)(a) or reports to a police establishment as required under an order under subsection (2)(b).
+(a) that the person charged be held in police custody for up to 1 hour to enable a DNA sampler to take the sample from the person; or

+(b) that the person report to a police officer at a stated police establishment between stated hours within 7 days to enable a DNA sampler to take the DNA sample from the person.

+(3) A DNA sampler may take a DNA sample for DNA analysis from a person who is held in custody under subsection (2)(a) or reports to a police establishment as required under an order under subsection (2)(b).

-Taking DNA sample after conviction of adult
+310 Taking DNA sample after conviction of adult

-- 310.(1) This section applies if a court finds an adult guilty of an indictable offence. - (2) The court may order- - (a) that the person be held in police custody for up to 1 hour to enable a DNA sampler to take a DNA sample from the person; or - (b) that the person report to a police officer at a stated police establishment between stated hours within 7 days to enable a DNA sampler to take a DNA sample from the person. - (3) A DNA sampler may take a DNA sample from a person who is held in custody under subsection (2)(a) or reports to a police establishment as required under an order under subsection (2)(b).
+(1) This section applies if a court finds an adult guilty of an indictable offence.

+(2) The court may order-

+- (a) that the person be held in police custody for up to 1 hour to enable a DNA sampler to take a DNA sample from the person; or - (b) that the person report to a police officer at a stated police establishment between stated hours within 7 days to enable a DNA sampler to take a DNA sample from the person.

+(3) A DNA sampler may take a DNA sample from a person who is held in custody under subsection (2)(a) or reports to a police establishment as required under an order under subsection (2)(b).

-Taking DNA sample from prisoner
+311 Taking DNA sample from prisoner

-- 311.(1) This section applies to a prisoner who is serving a term of imprisonment for an indictable offence. - (2) A DNA sampler may, in accordance with an arrangement between the commissioner and the general manager of the prison- - (a) enter the prison where the person is held; and - (b) detain the prisoner and take the prisoner to an appropriate place in the prison for the purpose of taking a DNA sample for DNA analysis from the prisoner; and - (c) take the DNA sample from the prisoner.
+(1) This section applies to a prisoner who is serving a term of imprisonment for an indictable offence.

+(2) A DNA sampler may, in accordance with an arrangement between the commissioner and the person in charge of the corrective services facility-

+- (a) enter the facility where the person is held; and - (b) detain the prisoner and take the prisoner to an appropriate place in the facility for the purpose of taking a DNA sample for DNA analysis from the prisoner; and - (c) take the DNA sample from the prisoner.